What Is a Rate and Term Refinance?

 The biggest benefit of refinancing, especially with a rate and term refinance, is that it gives you the option to save money.
 If interest rates have gone down since you first purchased a home, refinancing to a lower rate should inherently lower your monthly payment.
 But, even if the interest rates have not changed all that much, spreading your current mortgage amount over a longer loan term may also save money in the short-term, depending on how long you’ve already been paying your mortgage.

 In addition to money saved, there’s also added flexibility to consider.
-With a rate and term refinance, you have the option of switching from a 30-year loan to a 15-year option so that you can pay off your home sooner.
-You also have the option of switching from an adjustable-rate mortgage to a fixed-rate option in order to make your payments more stable.
+With a rate and term refinance, you have the option of switching from a longer term loan to a shorter term option so that you can pay off your home sooner.
+You may also have the option of switching from an adjustable-rate mortgage to a fixed-rate option in order to make your payments stable and predictable.

 What are the disadvantages of refinancing?

 It’s important to note that refinancing does come at a cost.
 When you refinance your mortgage, you are effectively taking out a new loan.
-You’ll have to pay closing costs on the new loan, which can often end up being thousands of dollars.
-Yet, the investment might be worth it if the interest savings in the long term makes up for it.
+You’ll have to pay closing costs on the new loan, which can often end up being thousands of dollars — however you may have the option to roll those costs into your new loan.
+The investment might be worth it if the interest savings in the long term makes up for it.

-The exception to that is if you change the term of your mortgage from a 30-year to a 15-year loan.
+The exception to that is if you change the term of your mortgage from a longer term to a shorter term.
 However, at that point, your payment is very likely to go up since your new loan term is much shorter than the old one.